CaliStyle/humpback/README.md

 friendly and stripe ready.
 See [this link for setup](https://github.com/scott-wyatt/sails-stripe).
   * `sails generate sails-stripe`

-##i18n model validation
+##i18n model validation and Translation
-Humpback includes custom validation transaltion for i18n
+Humpback includes custom validation transaltion for i18n as well as uses i18n to translate the app into the desired language.

+##Foundation-apps
+Humpback's default frontend is [Zurb's Foundation-apps](https://foundation.zurb.com/foundation-apps/).
+Humpback exentends a few of foundation-apps' modules functionality but supports them all.
+Since we are using sails as the view router, you will want to avoid using foundation-apps built in router fuctionality or any of it's funcationality that relies on gulp.

 ##Iconic
 Iconic and Open Iconic allow for responsive and stylized SVGs to be used across the frontend.
 Humpback uses grunt-svg-toolkit to optimize svgs.
-For more information on great ways to create
-SVGs for humpback see Iconic's [illustrator-svg-exporter](https://github.com/iconic/illustrator-svg-exporter) and [grunt-svg-toolkit](https://github.com/iconic/grunt-svg-toolkit)
+For more information on great ways to create SVGs for humpback, see Iconic's [illustrator-svg-exporter](https://github.com/iconic/illustrator-svg-exporter) and [grunt-svg-toolkit](https://github.com/iconic/grunt-svg-toolkit)

 ##PhantomJS